Dream23322/Isolate-Anticheat/README.md

 **COFFEE**
 ![Alt text](image.png)

+# Discord
+Join the [Discord](https://discord.gg/YQXUXMHwbM) for more updates, news and support.

 # Dear mf's who think this is a pure copy of scythe
 its not, i added a bunch of checks and commands, im also making it run better and just be better in general so piss off